MattSurabian/rackspace-kitchen.chef/README.md

 I've added a LAMP server role for convenience to others that just want a quick way to leverage chef and create a standard LAMP environment within the RackSpace OpenCloud.

+It has been updated to play nice with the latest Chef, use Berkshelf to control dependencies, and store RackSpace credentials in an encrypted data bag per best practices.

+Feel free to open issues in this repo or email me if you hit any roadblocks.

 Prerequisites
 =============
  * Your workstation is setup with Chef http://docs.opscode.com/install_workstation.html